kaunghz/VirtuAlgo/README.md

 npm i
 ```

-Then to set up the Postgres Database, first open env_sample.json and replace "USERNAME" with your
+Then to set up the Postgres Database, first open env_sample.json and replace **"USERNAME"** with your
-postgres username.
-Also, make sure to replace "PASSWORD" with your corresponding postgres password.
+Postgres username.
+Also, make sure to replace **"PASSWORD"** with your corresponding Postgres password.
-Run the following command afterwards:
+Run the following command afterward:

 ```
 npm run setup